dor-amar/python-devops-course/modules/python-basics/oop.md

 ### **How This Demonstrates Encapsulation:**

 - **Encapsulation** is shown here by the way `__balance` is hidden from direct access, ensuring that all interactions with the balance are done through the `deposit` and `withdraw` methods.
 This protects the balance from being accidentally or maliciously modified.
-- **Abstraction** is also at play because users of the `BankAccount` class don't need to know how the balance is managed internally; they just need to know how to deposit and withdraw money.
+- **Abstraction** is also at play because users of the `BankAccount` class don’t need to know how the balance is managed internally; they just need to know how to deposit and withdraw money.

 ### **Key Takeaways:**

 - **Encapsulation** keeps the internal state of an object safe by hiding its attributes and only allowing controlled access through methods.
-- **Abstraction** simplifies the use of objects by hiding complex details and exposing only what's necessary for interaction.
+- **Abstraction** simplifies the use of objects by hiding complex details and exposing only what’s necessary for interaction.

 ## **Polymorphism**